 Some studies have used electroencephalograms (EEGs) to measure electrical activity in the brain during sound healing sessions.
 One group of researchers found that different sound frequencies “were associated with various energy levels and relaxation states.”5 Another study, which examined the effects of singing bowls, “discovered a distinct change in delta brain waves—the brainwave state associated with deepest relaxation.”
 Based on this information, experts hypothesize that sound therapy may have a direct impact on brain activity.

 The physical effects of this technique are particularly interesting.
-Sound therapy has been shown to help reduce physical pain6.
+Sound therapy has been shown to help reduce physical pain.6 One study found that low-frequency sound stimulation helped reduce pain in patients with fibromyalgia.
 This may be important for clients undergoing medical detox, people whose substance misuse was influenced by other medical conditions, and those in recovery from opioid addiction.